How to Make a GPS App and Don't Get Lost in the Process

 the inaccuracy of sending coordinates, since the load of the driver's application leads to the fact that updating data does not happen every 10 seconds, but varies within 1-15 seconds.

 However, we coped with the GPS app development task perfectly.
 To begin with, we set the default value for the maximum animation time for the pin from one point to another (let it be the same 10 seconds).
 In addition, all driver coordinates coming from the server are being stored in the array, since the next portion of the location data can arrive before the previous pin animation ends.

 In the process of GPS tracking app development, we used Realm as the database which we need to store:

 the current order status.
 When a user opens the application, the data is being pulled out from the database, and all UI elements and maps are being drawn depending on the status of the order.
 This avoids the initial wait for the request to be completed on the server;

 all available order settings (a kind of cache analog);

-To summarizing, let's say: GPS application development significantly improves the interaction with customers.
+To summarize, let's say: GPS application development significantly improves the interaction with customers.
 Thanks to the geolocation feature, information comes to the user in the right place at the right time.

-And we’re happy to help you create a geolocation mobile or web service able to be among the top GPS apps.
+And we’re happy to help you create a geolocation mobile or web service, which is able to be among the top GPS apps.